 What’s the Difference Between Wet and Dry Beneficiation?

 Wet grinding, in combination with froth flotation, is the most commonly used method for reducing particle size and liberating minerals from ore.
-The minerals are soaked in a solution, causing the materials to separate based upon whether they are water-repelling (hydrophobic) or water-attracting (hydrophilic).
+The minerals are soaked in a solution, causing the materials to separate based on whether they are water-repelling (hydrophobic) or water-attracting (hydrophilic).

-Because of the amount of water required, and the inclusion of chemical agents, froth flotation isn’t environmentally friendly.
+Because of the amount of water required and the inclusion of chemical agents, froth flotation isn’t environmentally friendly.
 In addition, it’s impossible to recycle all the water used, since portions of the process water are likely to contain trace amounts of chemical reagents.

 Dry beneficiation separates mineral matter based on differences in its physical properties such as size, shape, density, luster, and magnetic susceptibilities.
-As the name implies, it uses less, if any water in processing, eliminating many of the drawbacks of wet grinding.
+As the name implies, it uses less, if any, water in processing, eliminating many of the drawbacks of wet grinding.

 What is an Electrostatic Separator?

 Electrostatic separation is a dry processing technique that separates minerals according to their electrical conductivity or electrical charging properties.
-It consumes less energy than conventional wet separation, and eliminates both the need to dry out the beneficiated material and disposal issues.
+It consumes less energy than conventional wet separation and eliminates both the need to dry out the beneficiated material and disposal issues.

 What Is Triboelectricity?